johnwargo/glowing-pumpkin-receiver-udp/readme.md

 ```

 **Note:** Wi-Fi SSID and passwords are case sensitive, so if your device doesn't connect correctly to the network, double check the credentials.

+## The Code

+Normally I'd spend a lot of time here documenting everything I can tell you about the code.
+I'm not going to do that here because it's a lot of code to go through.
+I put a lot of comments in the code to help you understand what I did and why.
+If you have questions, ask them in an issue in this repository.

 ## The API